-Insurance and intermediaries receivables include amounts receivable from policyholders via intermediaries and related tax relief-at-source and risk equalisation credits for insurance policies incepted.
-The receivable for risk equalisation credits is shown under 'other debtors' in the statutory accounts but is classified here as an insurance receivable.
+Insurance and intermediaries receivables include amounts receivable from policyholders via intermediaries and related tax relief-at-source and risk equalisation credits for insurance policies incepted and receivable for risk equalisation credits.

 In the statutory accounts, receivables are valued at face value net of an allowance for potential doubtful debts estimated using historical data and regularly tested against experience.